s-zeng/s-zeng.github.io/blog/quick_monad_thing/README.md

 ```

 You can probably see that as checks and conditions and complexity grows with this kind of thing, it can quickly get unwieldy.
-The natural response for this in langauges like Python, of course, is to ask for forgiveness rather than permission: just do the computations first and catch exceptions later.
+The natural response for this in languages like Python, of course, is to ask for forgiveness rather than permission: just do the computations first and catch exceptions later.

 The problem with that approach, especially with larger code bases, and multiple engineers working on the same codebase, is that it becomes increasingly difficult to tell when something will throw an error, which errors will be thrown, when to catch errors (are these errors already handled lower/higher on the stack?), and in particular, it's almost impossible to guarantee that your code will not crash.